FarronF/limerick-council-meetings/meetings/2023/07/17-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 22nd May 2023.md

 by the Members by way of resolution would be appended to the report sent to the Board,

-along with the administration record of the Meeting.--- 16
+along with the administration record of the Meeting.
+---
+16

 The Elected Members welcomed the proposed development works by Uisce Éireann for the